microsoft/AL-Go/Scenarios/RegisterSandboxEnvironment.md

 # #3 Register a customer sandbox environment for Continuous Deployment using S2S
-*Prerequisites: A completed [scenario 2](AddATestApp.md), an AAD App, and an online sandbox environment called QA with the setup for S2S as specified in task 1 and 2 [here](https://go.microsoft.com/fwlink/?linkid=2217415&clcid=0x409) completed.
+*Prerequisites: A completed [scenario 2](AddATestApp.md), an Microsoft Entra application registration, and an online sandbox environment called QA with the setup for S2S as specified in task 1 and 2 [here](https://go.microsoft.com/fwlink/?linkid=2217415&clcid=0x409) completed.

 ***Note**: For access to environments, environment secrets, and deployment branches in private or internal repositories, you must use GitHub Pro, GitHub Team, or GitHub Enterprise. (see [this](https://go.microsoft.com/fwlink/?linkid=2216857&clcid=0x409)).
 We are considering adding a secondary option for listing environments.*
 1. On github.com, open **Settings** and **Environments** in your project.
 Click **New Environment** and specify the **name of the environment** you have created in your tenant.